The Canadian Encyclopedia: 1990s

 The Canadian Encyclopedia was able to become fully bilingual through a grant from Heritage Canada, which helped to complete the project of translating the over-4-million pieces of text into French.
-By 2000, the electronic encyclopedia included a fourth version: "National."
+By 2000, the electronic encyclopedia included a fourth version: "National".

 In 1999, McClelland & Stewart published the year-2000 edition, incorporating all four previous volumes in a single book (ISBN 0-77102-099-6), followed by Stanké's French edition the next year.
 Also in 1999, Avie Bennett, the Chair of McClelland & Stewart, transferred the ownership of the encyclopedia to the Historica Foundation.
 Later that year, the Historica Foundation made a full version of The Canadian Encyclopedia available online.

 Online

-Launching in Edmonton in October 2001, the real online version of TCE was programmed by NetCentrics in Edmonton and its interface designed by 7th Floor Media in Vancouver.
+Launching in Edmonton in October 2001, the real online version of TCE was programmed by Netcentrics a software solutions developer founded by Harald Kobler and Ray Filipiak in Edmonton and its interface designed by 7th Floor Media in Vancouver.
 In 2002/2003, an online version of the Encyclopedia of Music in Canada, including around 3,000 articles and 500 illustrations, was incorporated into TCE.

 On March 31, 2013, Marsh stepped down as editor-in-chief of TCE in retirement.

 The enhanced interactive format that TCE currently uses online was first released in October 2013.
 Today, The Canadian Encyclopedia is available entirely online.
 The TCE's current editor-in-chief is Bronwyn Graves.

 Organization

 As the President and CEO of Historica Canada since 2012, Anthony Wilson-Smith is also the publisher of the encyclopedia.
-As of 2021, the encyclopedia has 5,040 authors.
+As of 2021, the encyclopedia has over 5,000 scholars and specialists that contribute.

 TCE is funded by SOCAN as well as the federal Department of Canadian Heritage.
 Its partners include the Canadian Children's Book Centre, Musée des grands Québécois, the Robert McLaughlin Gallery, and Maclean's.

-TCE claims to be "non-partisan and apolitical." and that they are "not affiliated with any government or political party."
+TCE claims to be "non-partisan and apolitical" and that they are "not affiliated with any government or political party".